Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/DEVLOG-Serena.md

 ### 2024-01-02 - Brief description

+5/22
+- discussed general planning, updated prototype and UML

 5/26
 - Added applyKernel and Kernel class and modified to include Blur and Sharpen, not completely done as it does not work with the button class yet (30 mins)

 5/27
 - Figured out main structure and added structure of Modifier class
 - Updated UML diagram and move tracker to EditorWindow class (41 mins)
-- Did research on saturation and exposure in processing (45 mins)
+- Did research on saturation and exposure in processing (30 mins)

 5/28
 - Added tracker to Editor Window